ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vis-materialdesign/README.md

 Working Widget Example can be found [here](https://forum.iobroker.net/topic/26199/test-adapter-material-design-widgets-v0-1-x/113)

-## Column Views
+## Column Views - decrepated !!!

 Column Views has multiple `view in widget` integrated, that will be ordered automatically depending of the width of the widget.
 With this widget it is possible to cereate a responsive layout (one layout for desktop, tablet and mobil)

-<b>Take a look at the [Material Design Widgets example project](http://iobroker.click:8082/vis/index.html?Material%20Design%20Widgets)</b> to understand how it works.
+<b>Take a look at the [Material Design Widgets example project](https://github.com/Scrounger/ioBroker.vis-materialdesign#online-example-project)</b> to understand how it works.

 ![Logo](doc/en/media/column_views.gif)